-This rice has without a doubt become the ONLY way I cook rice.
+This easy baked rice has without a doubt become the ONLY way I cook rice.
 Seriously.
 After my rice cooker broke, I had to figure out the easiest way to make it.
 Of course, you can cook it on the stovetop but honestly- I find that to be a bit stressful.
 (I don’t think I’m alone here…) Not to fret though, because now you don’t have to worry about it!
 Simply throw the rice in a pot with water, cover with a lid and bake in a 450 degrees F oven.
 After only 25-35 minutes (depending on the variety), you will have perfect fluffy baked rice.
 You’re welcome!

 For the additional ingredients we have a good drizzling of olive oil for flavor and richness, a big splash of rice vinegar that provides some sharpness and really makes the rice taste delightful, freshly cracked black pepper and sea salt because, duh, and the optional but totally amazing fresh bay leaves (you could used dried).
 These leaves provide an herbal hit that really gives the rice a nice flavor in the background.
 Once again, totally optional but I use them every time.